 Why we recommend it

-If you ask trainers for a single recommendation for a crate training puppy crate, the MidWest iCrate comes up again and again.
-It’s durable, affordable, and includes the one feature new puppy owners absolutely need: a divider panel.
+Ask trainers for one crate training puppy crate and the MidWest iCrate comes up again and again.
+It’s tough, cheap, and has the one feature new owners need: a divider panel.

-That divider lets the crate grow with your puppy—so you don’t have to buy multiple crates as they get bigger.
+The divider lets the crate grow with your puppy.
+You don’t have to buy a new one as they get bigger.

 Key features